mdovhopo/Scop_42/README.md

 ```

-## TODO
- remove glwf source code from project

-## Compile

 You can build this project for

 * Linux (Ubuntu 18.04 LTS)
 * MacOS (10.13 High Sierra)

-You also can try to build it for another linux distributives or macos versions but i haven't tested it
+You also can try to build it for another linux distributives or macos versions but i have not tested it

 To build project: